Rate-My-Landlord/Rate-My-Landlord/README.md

 </p>

 ### - The Problem -
-People who are searching for rental properties are unaware of how the landlord treats their tenets and their property.
-They should be able to look at public reviews and stories of previous tenants who lived there.
+People who are searching for rental properties are unaware of how the landlord treats their tenets and their property before they come into a contractual agreement with them.
+A prospective tenant should be able to look at public reviews and stories of previous tenants who lived in these locations in order to help make more informed renting descisions.

 ### - Our Purpose -
 The goal of this project is to create a platform for tenants to share reviews and critiques of landlords and their respective properties.